-To live up to its basic quality policy, OMRON has established a quality management system that requires meeting the OMRON Group's own provisions in addition to the requirements of the international standard ISO 9001.
+The OMRON Group has established a quality management system that requires meeting the OMRON Group's own provisions in addition to the requirements of the international standard ISO 9001.

 Across the OMRON Group, each organization has been strictly implementing a PDCA cycle.
 In this cycle, an improvement plan is formulated, the plan is implemented, and the degree of achievement is evaluated.
 This evaluation leads to the next improvement, and the cycle is repeated.
 Strict implementation of a PDCA cycle helps ensure the safety and quality of products, enabling continuous improvement of quality and prevention of quality-related problems.
-Concurrently, auditing has been conducted to measure the efficacy of quality management systems since fiscal 2011.
+Concurrently, The Group has been conducting auditing to measure the efficacy of quality management systems.

-As for substances that may adversely impact the environment or society, OMRON has constructed a chemical substances management system in order to quickly respond to customer inquiries and provide necessary information.
+As for substances that may adversely impact the environment or society, the Group has constructed a chemical substances management system in order to quickly respond to customer inquiries and provide necessary information.

-The Global Manufacturing Innovation HQ, a corporate headquarters division, has a well-established structure to support quality enhancement on a global scale, through reinforcement of development organization capabilities, quality approval for purchased parts, and advancement of failure analysis technologies.
+The Global Procurement, Quality and Logistics Management HQ, a corporate headquarters division, has a well-established structure to support quality enhancement on a global scale, through quality approval for purchased parts and advancement of failure analysis technologies.
 As for purchased parts, for example, a system of evaluating and certifying suppliers' process quality is implemented to ensure the highest possible product quality throughout the world.

-In fiscal 2017, OMRON strengthened its efforts to avoid silent changes* that the company started in fiscal 2016, increasing the number of processed items to purchase integratedly.
-OMRON will continue the efforts.
+Also, the OMRON Group will continue its efforts to prevent silent changes* by increasing and improving the number of processed items to purchase integratedly.

-At OMRON Group companies, quality audits are performed on a regular basis.
+At the OMRON Group companies, quality audits are performed on a regular basis.
 The objective is to continuously improve the compatibility and effectiveness of quality management processes and upgrade their level by implementing their PDCA cycle.
-The Global Manufacturing Innovation HQ is committed to resolving issues faced by each Group company through the implementation of quality management systems.
+The Global Procurement, Quality and Logistics Management HQ is committed to resolving issues faced by each Group company through the implementation of quality management systems.

-OMRON believes that quality must be supported by all OMRON members, whether they belong to sales, planning, R&D, procurement, manufacturing, or quality assurance.
+The OMRON Group believes that quality must be supported by all Group members, whether they belong to sales, planning, R&D, procurement, manufacturing, or quality assurance.
 This applies even to directors and officers.

-Based on this belief, OMRON continuously offers quality education targeting various ranks, from new employees to managerial-level employees, in order to nurture quality leaders.
+Based on this belief, the OMRON Group continuously offers quality education targeting various ranks, from new employees to managerial-level employees, in order to nurture quality leaders.

-OMRON manages customer inquiries and complaints on defects in order to quickly detect serious quality problems that may affect customers' safety and prevent the recurrence of similar problems.
-To convey serious quality problems to top executives rapidly and correctly, OMRON has established the OMRON Group Rules for Product Quality Risk Management.
+The OMRON Group manages customer inquiries and complaints on defects in order to quickly detect serious quality problems that may affect customers' safety and prevent the recurrence of similar problems.
+To convey serious quality problems to top executives rapidly and correctly, the Group has established the OMRON Group Rules for Product Quality Risk Management.